Taywee/args/README.md

 just the arguments to be parsed.
 The argument and group variables can then be interpreted as a boolean to see if they've been matched.

-All variables can be pulled (including the boolean match status) with args::get.
+All variables can be pulled (including the boolean match status for regular args::Flag variables) with args::get.

 # Group validation is weird.
 How do I get more helpful output for failed validation?